Search this site

 Posters are visual presentations of research or a project that illustrates a research question, methodology, and outcomes.
 Posters will be displayed throughout the conference.
 During a designated time slot, presenters will discuss their research or project with other conference attendees.
 The standard size of posters is 3ft tall x 4ft wide.
 Posters should be readable from a distance of 2-3 feet and should include graphics and text describing your project.

-To present a poster, click the "Submisison Portal" link and submit the following information:
+To present a poster, click the "Submission Portal" link and submit the following information:

 • Cover Page: Include the author’s name, email, institutional affiliation, and undergraduate status (year of study), as well as the name and email of the student’s faculty advisor/sponsor.